meirelesff/genderBR/README.md

 `genderBR`'s main function is `get_gender`, which takes a string with a Brazilian first name and predicts its gender using data from the IBGE's 2010 Census.

-More specifically, it retrieves data on the number of females and males with the same name in Brazil, or in a given Brazilian state, and calculates the proportion of females using it.
-The function then classifies a name as male or female only when that proportion is higher than a given threshold (e.g., , or ); proportions below this threshold are classified as missing ().
+More specifically, it retrieves data on the number of females and males with the same name in Brazil, or in a given Brazilian state, and calculates the proportion of female's uses of it.
+The function then classifies a name as male or female only when that proportion is higher than a given threshold (e.g., `female if proportion > 0.9`, or `male if proportion <= 0.1`); proportions below those threshold are classified as missing (`NA`).
 An example:

 ``` r
 library(genderBR)